Zafiirah13/FRBID/README.md

 To train the model from scratch, either use `FRBID - DEMO.ipynb` or `train.py`.
 Note that there are several parameters that need to be changed if one want different configuration, else run the code as follows:

         python train.py
+        or run all cells in FRBID - DEMO.ipynb

 To make prediction on new candidates that do not have a label, use either `FRBID - prediction-phase.ipynb` or `predict.py`.
 Note that a directory containing all `h5` candidate files should be available and some parameters need to be specified, for e.g the model_name, the directory to save the csv file containing the prediction, the directory of the `h5` files and the threshold probability.